bankofcanada/DocsEcon.jl/src/DesignPapers/frequency_conversions.md

 ```
 fconvert(Quarterly, 2022M3:2022M10, trim=:begin) # 2022Q2:2022Q4
 ```
-In this example, the first day of 2022M3 is March 1st, 2022.
-This is included in the days covered by 2022Q1.
-However, since the first day of 2022Q1 is January 1st, 2022 (i.e. different from March 1st, 2022), this MIT is dropped from the output range.
-The firt MIT in the output range is therefore 2022Q2.
+In this example, the first MIT in the input range, 2022M3, starts within the days covered by 2022Q1.
+However, there are one or more full MITs in the input frequency which also start within 2022Q1, but which are not part of the input range (2022M1 and 2022M2).
+As such, 2022Q1 is dropped from the output range.

 ![Conversion of an MIT UnitRange](../assets/fconvert/mitrange_begin.png)